BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/armies_of_lord_of_the_rings.md

 At the end of the Evil player's seventh Move phase, the Evil player moves the Witch-king of Angmar onto the board via the northern board edge.

 **Merry** - Merry starts as a passenger upon the back of Eowyn's horse.

-**OBJECTIVES**

-The Battle of Pelennor Fields is the greatest battle of the Third Age, and as such this Scenario has five objectives for both sides to fight over.
-As this Scenario will take a long time, we suggest that you gather your friends and decide amongst you how long to play for (we recommend at least five hours - possibly a whole weekend!) and whichever team has achieved the most objectives by the time the game ends is declared the winner!

-1. **Leaders of Men** - There are seven leaders of Men upon this battlefield: Aragorn, Theoden, Imrahil, Angbor, Forlong, Eomer and Duinhir.
-If, at the end of the game, there are more of these Heroes left alive than dead, the Good player claims this objective.
-If there are more of these Heroes dead than alive, the Evil player claims this objective.

-2. **Leaders of the Dark Lord** - There are seven leaders of the Dark Lord upon this battlefield: The Witch-king, Gothmog, the Mahud Beastmaster Chieftain, Suladan, The Golden King, Amdur and the Khandish King.
-If, at the end of the game, there are more of these Heroes left alive than dead, the Evil player claims this objective.
-If there are more of these Heroes dead than alive, the Good player claims this objective.

-3. **The Mumakil** - If, at the end of the game, there are two or more Mumakil left alive, the Evil player claims this objective.
-If there are no Mumakil left alive, the Good player claims this objective.
-Any other result is a draw.

-4. **Gates of Minas Tirith** - At the end of the game, count the number of each side's models that are within 12" of the gates of Minas Tirith.
-Whichever side has more, claims this objective.
-If the score is the same, the result is a draw.

-5. **The Pelennor** - There are four markers upon the battlefield (see map).
-Whichever side controls most of these will claim this objective.
-A marker is considered to be controlled by whichever side has the most models within 3" of it.

 **PARTICIPANTS**